Read Anselm with voice, context, and method in the same frame.

 The strongest objection seems clear: whether existence can be reached by conceptual analysis or whether the argument quietly moves from thought to reality without paying the toll

 Perhaps.
-Yet even a limited view can remain powerful if it makes the attempt to show that reason can unfold what devotion already trusts, especially in the ontological argument harder to ignore.
+Yet even a limited view can remain powerful if it keeps the attempt to show that reason can unfold what devotion already trusts, especially in the ontological argument harder to ignore than it was before.

 Prompt 5: Identify several of Anselm's most enduring ideas and estimate their standing today.